compphylo/compphylo.github.io/Oslo2019/Jupyter_Notebook_Setup.md

 ### Starting a jupyter notebook server with command line arguments instead of a config file
 You might find in the future that you want to run a jupyter notebook server on some other computer, and that you only want to start it using command line arguments, rather than setting up the config file.
-The we illustrate usage of the three `jupyter notebook` arguments that correspond to the three config file parameters we set.
+Here we illustrate usage of the three `jupyter notebook` arguments that correspond to the three config file parameters we set.
 The first is `--no-browser`, which tells jupyter to just run in the background and wait for connections.
 The second is `--port`, which is **very important for us**.
-Each user must enter the port number they were assigned on the [RADCamp NYC workshop port #s](https://github.com/radcamp/radcamp.github.io/blob/master/NYC2018/participants.txt) page, and this should be the same port as entered above for the ssh tunnel.
+Each user must enter the port number they were assigned on the [CompPhylo workshop port #s](https://github.com/compphylo/compphylo.github.io/blob/master/Oslo2019/participants.txt) page, and this should be the same port as entered above for the ssh tunnel.
 The third is `--port-retries=0`, which tells jupyter to error out if our port is already occupied.
 ```
 $ jupyter notebook --no-browser --port <my_port_number> --port-retries=0 &
 ```